34-Year-Old Pitcher – Free Agent

 Ross Ohlendorf Contract Information:

-Signed a minor league contract with the Rangers in August of 2015.
+Agreed to a one-year contract with the Reds in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Ross Ohlendorf – simply subscribe now.